61 Wet and Wild Outdoor Science Experiments and Activities

 You can learn a lot about physics when you make and fly your own kite.
 Experiment with different designs to see whose kite flies the highest or the longest.
 (Easy)

-Learn more: How to Make a Kite at Inner Child Fun
+Learn more: How To Make a Simple Kite

 Child checking a plastic bottle containing layers of soil, vegetables, and more